-For adjustments in premiums, see 14-02-06, Employer Premium Adjustments.
+For the policy on premium adjustments, see 14-02-06, Employer Premium Adjustments.
 To ensure that this policy is applicable with respect to registration non-compliance, it must be read in conjunction with 14-02-15, Voluntary Registration, which takes precedence if applicable.

 This policy applies to the administrative non-compliance interest and charges that apply to Schedule 1 employers.